-The Association sponsored or co-sponsored the following activities and events from January 1 through the end of March, 2012:
+The Association sponsored or co-sponsored the following activities and events during the fiscal year.

-CPNHA led three tours between January and March, inclusive.
+CPNHA led or helped to lead three tours between the first of January and the end of March.
 This was three fewer tours than in the recent past because the Refuge had decided to assume responsibility for conducting tours as part of "Ajo Second Saturdays".
 Tours conducted by the Refuge were by appointment and those by CPNHA were open to anyone who came to the site at the time announced in the newspaper.

-The Association continued to maintain a bookstore at the Refuge Visitor Center supplying books, maps, tee shirts, and hats for sale to the general public.
-Sales for FY 2011-12 were $6363.90 against cost of goods totaling $1981.18.
+The Association continued to maintain a bookstore at the Refuge Visitor Center, supplying books, maps, tee shirts, and hats for sale to the general public.
+Sales for the fiscal year 2012-23 were 5869.12 against cost of goods totaling 3593.85.
+(Sales for FY 2011-12 were $6363.90 against cost of goods totaling $1981.18.)
 Besides the physical space for display of wares, the Refuge provided sales personnel.
-CPNHA provided all of the funding, technical support, and management responsibilities.
+CPNHA provided all of the funding, technical support, and management.

 HTML & Programing by